 Question 15: Do you think the interests of U.S. consumers, especially low-income consumers, are relevant to U.S. trade remedy law?

-Answer: The views and information from everyone are relevant because we do not live in a vacuum, but the law does not make provisions to weigh consumer interest in dumping and countervailing duty cases.
-However, as I mentioned above in response to Question 13, Congress has established what it considers to be the proper balance between the interests of domestic industries and other relevant U.S. interests, such as the interests of low-income consumers.
+Answer: The views and information from everyone are relevant because we do not in dumping and countervailing duty cases.
+However, as I mentioned above in re-sponse to Question 13, Congress has established what it considers to be the proper balance between the interests of domestic industries and other relevant U.S. interinter both as the interests of low-income consumers.
 Again, as noted above, while I'm not aware of any statutory provision that specifically directs the Commission to consider the interests of low-income consumers, I know that the Commission often considers testimony from a wide range of interests.
 In that context, testimony concerning the effects of subject imports on low-income consumers could be relevant to the Commission's analysis of the statutory factors that govern the Commission's injury determination.

 In safeguard cases the Commission considers the impact of imports on the domestic industry producing the like or directly competitive domestic product, and if it finds the requisite injury, recommends the remedy that will prevent or remedy serious injury to the industry and facilitate adjustment.
-I understand that the President, in deciding what action to take, considers factors relating to the national economic interest, including the impact on consumers.

-\\Question 16: Should Commissioners be influenced by letters from Members of
+I understand that the President, in deciding what action to take, considers factors relating to the national eco-Question 16: Should Commissioners be influenced by letters from Members of

 Congress in voting on trade remedy cases?
 Answer: The views of members of Congress and the public are useful to put the issues in a case into a factual context.
-I will apply the law based upon the facts of each case, and I will not be swayed by anyone's opinion which is inconsistent will be apply the law based upon the facts of each case, and I will not be swayed by anyone's opinion which is inconsistent will be apply the law based upon the facts of each case, and I will not be swayed by anyone's opinion which is inconsistent will be applyed to the constant members of Congress. the economic facts of a case or applicable law.
+I will apply the law based upon the facts of each case, and I will not be swayed by anyone's opinion which is inconsistent with the economic facts of a case or applicable law.
 To the extent members of Congress present facts and analysis applicable to a particular case, the International Trade Commission should certainly consider those facts.
-As noted above, in response to Question 14, it is appropriate for the Commission to receive information from members of Congress, who often have a unique perspective on the issues before the Commission.
+As noted above, in response to Question 14, it is appropriate for the Commission to receive information from mem-bers of Congress, who often have a unique perspective on the issues before the Com-mission.
 I believe Commissioners should consider that information, along with any other relevant information on the record, and make an objective determination based upon the law and the particular facts of each case.

-Question 17: Do you believe that when only a finding of threat of injury is determined by the Commission that restrictive duties still should be imposed which harms U.S. consumers?
+Question 17: Do you believe that when only a finding of threat of injury is deter-mined by the Commission that restrictive duties still should be imposed which harms U.S. consumers?

 Answer: Congress has decided that a determination of dumping or countervailing subsidies by the Department of Commerce, along with a finding of threat of material injury by the Commission, should result in the levying of duties on the relevant unfairly-traded imports.
 This policy decision is enshrined in U.S. law.
-As a Commissioner, if confirmed, my responsibility would be to apply the law as Congress intended.
+As a Commis-sioner, if confirmed, my responsibility would be to apply the law as Congress intended.